 The best way to prevent the flu is by getting vaccinated each year.
 Flu shots are 70-90% effective in healthy adults.
 The flu shot cannot give you the flu, because it is made from killed (inactivated) flu viruses.
 The vaccine is recommended for everyone six months of age or older.
-Nasal spray flu vaccine is not recommended this year, because it was found to be quite ineffective in recent years.
+Either nasal spray flu vaccine or injected flu vaccines are recommended this year.

 In an average year in the United States:

 - 5% to 20% of the population gets the flu;

 - more than 200,000 people are hospitalized from flu complications,

 - 36,000 people die from flu.